mountaineerbr/shellChatGPT/README.md

 #### BASE URL Configuration

-If the service provider Base URL is different from the defaults.
+If the service provider Base URL is different from defaults, these tips may help make the script work with your API.

 The environment variable `$OPENAI_BASE_URL` is read at invocation.